 As shown in the table, there are essentially two series, including NWA90BE and NWA50BE, each with a PRO version.

-And there aren’t indeed many differences between them.
-Aside from the identical physical shape, if you pick the RO or non-PRO versions, they are virtually the same in hardware specs.
-All of them can work either as standalone standard access points or part of Zyxel’s NebulaFlex system, and share virtually the same feature set and hardware characteristics.
+As mentioned, these APs have identical physical shapes, and there’s little difference between them in terms of hardware.
+In fact, the PRO and non-PRO versions are virtually the same in specifications.
+In terms of functionality, all of them can work either as standalone standard access points or part of Zyxel’s NebulaFlex system, and share virtually the same SSID configuration and client support.

 “The NWA90BE PRO and NWA90BE are designed for businesses such as cafes, hotels, clinics, and shops that offer guest WiFi access.
 They have robust security features, including RADIUS Authentication and a Captive Portal, enabling businesses to manage guest connectivity and secure the login experience.